dialvare/SNO_vGPU/README.md

 ## Create virtual machine
 At this point, the cluster configuration is complete and the node is ready to recognize and use the GPU.
 Therefore, we can deploy the virtual machine that is going to use the vGPU resource.
 As stated in the beginning of this blog, we are going to deploy a Fedora 35 VM using the wizard provided by the web console.

-Navigate again to the web console and select the Workloads section on the left side of the page.
-There, select the Virtualization option.
+Navigate again to the web console and select the **Workloads** section on the left side of the page.
+There, select the **Virtualization** option.
 Then, you’ll see different tabs.
-Click on Virtual Machines and select Create Virtual Machine.
+Click on **Virtual Machines** and select **Create Virtual Machine**.
 Different operating systems will be shown.
-In this case, select Fedora 33+ VM and then click Next.
+In this case, select **Fedora 33+ VM** and then click **Next**.

-In the boot source section, at the bottom, select Customize Virtual Machine.
-Complete the following fields and then advance to the next sections by clicking Next:
+In the boot source section, at the bottom, select **Customize Virtual Machine**.
+Complete the following fields and then advance to the next sections by clicking **Next**:
 - Name: write your preferred name for the virtual machine.
-- Boot Source: select Import via URL (creates PVC).
+- Boot Source: select *Import via URL (creates PVC)*.
-- URL: paste the URL of a qcow2 image that is accessible from the node.
+- URL: paste the URL of a *qcow2* image that is accessible from the node.
 For example: https://download.fedoraproject.org/pub/fedora/linux/releases/35/Cloud/x86_64/images/Fedora-Cloud-Base-35-1.2.x86_64.qcow2
-- Flavor: choose the option Custom.
+- Flavor: choose the option *Custom*.
 Indicate 32 GiB of memory and 12 CPU cores.
-- Workload Type: keep the default option Server.
+- Workload Type: keep the default option *Server*.
 - User: complete the field with your preferred user name.
 - Password: complete the field with the password we’ll be using to log into the VM.
 - Hostname: write a hostname for the virtual machine.
-- Authorized SSH key: paste the SSH key stored in the ~/.ssh/id_rsa.pub file.
+- Authorized SSH key: paste the SSH key stored in the *~/.ssh/id_rsa.pub* file.
-- SSH access: make sure the Expose SSH access to this virtual machine box is checked.
+- SSH access: make sure the *Expose SSH access to this virtual machine* box is checked.
-- Uncheck the Start virtual machine on creation box.
+- Uncheck the *Start virtual machine on creation* box.

-Check if everything is properly configured and then click Create Virtual Machine.
+Check if everything is properly configured and then click **Create Virtual Machine**.
 The VM provisioning will start.
-Select See virtual machine details to follow the VM deployment.
-Wait a few minutes until you see Status: Running:
+Select **See virtual machine details** to follow the VM deployment.
+Wait a few minutes until you see *Status: Running*:

 Before accessing the VM we need to add the statements needed for passing the vGPU configured.
-Click on the VM name (in my case fedora) and you’ll see some information and graphics about the virtual machine status.
-Navigate to the YAML tab and add the following commands in the devices resource:
+Click on the VM name (in my case **fedora**) and you’ll see some information and graphics about the virtual machine status.
+Navigate to the **YAML** tab and add the following commands in the *devices* resource:

 ```
 devices:
   gpus:
     - deviceName: nvidia.com/GRID_M60_8Q
       name: GRID_M60_8Q
 ```

-When added, click the Save button and then Reload.
-To apply the new device configuration, in the upper-right corner, deploy the Actions section and select Start Virtual Machine.
+When added, click the **Save** button and then **Reload**.
+To apply the new device configuration, in the upper-right corner, deploy the **Actions** section and select **Start Virtual Machine**.

-Now, we can access the virtual machine from the OpenShift web console or from our terminal using ssh.
+Now, we can access the virtual machine from the OpenShift web console or from our terminal using *ssh*.
 We’re going to use this second option.
-Navigate to the Details tab.
-Scroll down to the User Credentials part and you’ll find something similar to this:
+Navigate to the **Details** tab.
+Scroll down to the *User Credentials* part and you’ll find something similar to this:

-Copy the ssh command provided, paste it into your terminal window, and you’ll be connected to the fedora virtual machine; this relies on simple nodeport access:
+Copy the *ssh* command provided, paste it into your terminal window, and you’ll be connected to the *fedora* virtual machine; this relies on simple nodeport access:

 ```
 $ ssh fedora@api.pemlab.rdu2.redhat.com -p 32142

 Last login: Wed Mar 30 04:08:20 2022 from 10.128.0.1
 ```

-To complete the configuration, as root user, check that the vGPU passed into the VM is listed there:
+To complete the configuration, as *root* user, check that the vGPU passed into the VM is listed there:

 ```
 $ sudo bash
 # lspci | grep NVIDIA